Keyboard shortcuts

 # JSON format

-csm export --output backup.json --database memory.db
+csm export --output backup.json --database csm_memory.db

 # Binary format (smaller)